 - Adjusting your Gears Raise the bike off the ground on a bike stand.
 Locate your derailleurs.
 Diagnose your shifting problems by testing each gear.
 Find the cable adjusters.
 Shift to your “problem gear.”.
 Loosen your cable adjuster if the chain won’t shift down.
 Tighten your cable adjuster if your chain won’t shift “up.”.

-Why is my bike not changing gears?
+Why is my shifter loose?

 Generally, most all gear shifters will become loose due to aggressive gear changing from the gear shifter.
 Aggressive gear changing can cause damage to the bushing on the bottom of the gear shifter lever.
 Once the bushing is damaged, it will cause slack in the gear shifter.

 How long does it take to change a shifter cable?

 The time it takes to replace a shift cable will vary across car make and model.
 On average, the shifter cable takes 1.5-2 hours to install.
 If the whole cable does not need to be replaced, other repairs on the same part may take less time to complete.